zainabghafoor0/project_5_part_1/README.md

 src/trace-generators/batch_then_drain/
 ```

-A new generator file was added:
+A new generator file was added by following the given main.cpp for huffman_coding:

 ```
 src/trace-generators/batch_then_drain/main.cpp